aogriffiths/relay/README.md

 ![Relay_PuSH](Relay_PuSH.png)

 In PuSH parlance Relay requires all Publishers are thier own Hubs.
-It  alows Publishers and Hubs to push feeds to Subscribers and other Hubs.
-This means an architecture almost idential to PuSH can be acived but Realy gives to advantages.
+It alows Publishers and Hubs to push feeds to Subscribers and other Hubs in exactly the same way.
+This means Realy is as capable as, and compatible with PuSH, but brings some additional benefits too, like:

-1. A chain of Hubs can be created.
+* Publishers push to Hubs using exactly the same protocol as Hubs push to Subscribers.
-2. Publishers push to Hubs using exactly the same protocol as Hubs push to Subscribers.
+* A chain of Hubs can be created.

 There are also lots of other goodies in the Realy spec, so read on...